 1. Remove solid waste

-Meanwhile, if you have pet toys on your turf, get then off.
+Meanwhile, if you have pet toys on your turf, get them off.
 Also, any other items on the turf should be put away.
-You can’t be pressure pushing poo around and expect a clean turf.
+You can’t be pressure-pushing poo around and expect a clean turf.
 Hence, make sure you get solid waste off the surface of the turf.

 2. Remove smaller particles using a broom or rake.

 There could be smaller matter than solid waste on your pet turf, and using a special lawn rake or broom will do to get the area clean except for the patches of stains that might be very visible now, and perhaps some stench from within the turf.

 Get the surface wet, it will help your washing ingredients which you’ll soon apply to soak in and take action.

 4. Use any odor remover of your choice

 Splash some odor remover on it.
 There are many branded odor removers available in the market.
 But perhaps you’re frugal or by chance, you do have it, white vinegar is a good odor remover.
 You can mix it with little water and spray it generously on the turf.
 Allow it to soak in deep.

 5. Avoid damaging the turf

 After you’re satisfied with how long your odor remover has stayed on, you can begin to apply pressure to the turf.
 However, if you do not apply caution you could damage the turf.
 So here are some tips for you.